b1ndark/project5/README.md

 ## **Acknowledgments**

-- I would like to thank my mentor [Graeme Taylor](https://github.com/G-Taylor) for helping me along the way in completing my Fifth milestone project, and through the entire course.
+- I would like to thank my mentor [Graeme Taylor](https://github.com/G-Taylor) for helping me along the way in completing my Fifth milestone project, and also through the entire course.
 - I would like to thank Code Institute Tutors for helping me when I had issues along the project and the course.
-- Also, I would like to thank family and friends for helping with testing The TopTech project and support along the way through the course
+- Also, I would like to thank family and friends for helping with testing The TopTech project and support me along the way through the course.

 [**Back to the top**](#toptech "back_to_the_top")